Peter Singer: Academic career

 After spending three years as a Radcliffe lecturer at University College, Oxford, he was a visiting professor at New York University for 16 months, where he influenced the views of James Rachels and Peter Unger about animals and famine.
 In 1977, he returned to Melbourne where he spent most of his career, aside from appointments as visiting faculty abroad, until his move to Princeton in 1999.

-In June 2011, Singer joined the professoriate of New College of the Humanities, a private college in London, in addition to his work at Princeton.
+In June 2011 Singer joined the professoriate of New College of the Humanities, a private college in London, in addition to his work at Princeton.
 He gave his last lecture at Princeton in 2023, and has retired.
 He has been a regular contributor to Project Syndicate since 2001.

-According to philosopher Helga Kuhse, Singer is almost certainly the best-known and most widely read of all contemporary philosophers.
+According to the philosopher Helga Kuhse, Singer is almost certainly the best-known and most widely read of all contemporary philosophers.
 Michael Specter wrote that Singer is among the most influential of contemporary philosophers.
-He co-founded the open-access Journal of Controversial Ideas along with bioethicist Francesca Minerva and moral philosopher Jeff McMahan in 2018.
+He co-founded the open-access Journal of Controversial Ideas along with the bioethicist Francesca Minerva and the moral philosopher Jeff McMahan in 2018.